 Click on the photos and documents that you will find on this website to learn more and follow us as we investigate the Court of Justice in the archives…

-This webinar, organised by EU Law Live in collaboration with members of the ‘Court of Justice in the Archives’ project team, brings together leading experts to focus on different aspects of EU legal history and looks at new approaches to analysing and understanding EU Law through archival analysis.
-To participate to the webinar, register here.
+This webinar, organised by EU Law Live in collaboration with members of the ‘Court of Justice in the Archives’ project team, brought together leading experts to focus on different aspects of EU legal history and looked at new approaches to analysing and understanding EU Law through archival analysis.

 - Master Class, June 2019